INFIseven/lcd-gui-tester/instructions/instructions.md

   https://www.segger.com/downloads/jlink/

-  Select the appropriate version for your operating system (Windows, Linux, or macOS).
+  Select the appropriate version for your operating system (Windows x64, Linux, or macOS). ⚠️ **NOTE:** For Windows, you must select the x64 version, as the app is supported only on x64 systems.

 - **nrfutil 7.x or later** (the new Rust-based version)